 Over the last few years the University has been successful in some infrastructure repairs/replacements.
 A water cooled HVAC system that supports our centralized computer area was upgraded to an energy miser air cooled unit at a cost of \$58,000 that has resulted in a water savings of \$30,000 annually.
 The University completed a \$117,000 project replacing the fascia and soffit on our Student Village.
 A malfunctioning kitchen hood was replaced in our Galley food court.
 The new hood is larger allowing for greater variety of services.
-The University is currently seeking bids on a renovation of our Huron Hall which the Chemistry and Environmental Science Club will utilize for an academic themed learning community on campus.
-This community will include a library, a computer lab, a classroom, an office, a study lounge, and a kitchen/dining area on the ground floor, as well as living quarters for students on the second floor.
-The renovation includes painting, flooring, remodeling kitchens and bathrooms.
-The renovation also includes installing a new high efficiency hot water heating system and updated electrical infrastructure.
+Huron Hall which the Chemistry and Environmental Science Club will utilize for an academic themed learning community on campus has been completely renovated.
+The air conditioning system was replaced on the North side of the Norris Center and the Cisler Center elevator was modernized.
+Several roofs were replaced and porches fixed on the historic row houses and the Easterday House received a kitchen upgrade.
+New carpet was laid in several facilities and new "green" floor and carpet cleaning equipment was purchased which should make the carpets last longer.
 Other improvements include: